Why Whiting Petroleum Corporation [WLL] Should Be On Your Radar Moving Forward

 Whiting Petroleum Corporation [NYSE:WLL]: Analyst Rating and Earnings

-Equities traders frequently stay up to date regarding what leading market analysts think abopossible stock buy.
-As it relates to Whiting Petroleum Corporation [WLL], the latest mean analyst recommendation that’s publicly available is from the fiscal three-month period ending in 12/30/2019.
-On average, stock market experts give WLL an Underweight rating.
-This is compared to its latest closing price of $0.66.
+Stock market traders frequently keep their eyes on what Wall Street experts as it relates to a potential investment.
+For Whiting Petroleum Corporation [WLL], the most recent analyst consensus recommendation available since its latest financial results for the quarter ending in 12/30/2019.
+This is compared to its latest closing price of $0.29.

 Fundamental Analysis of Whiting Petroleum Corporation [WLL]